-“Your advice is great if you are middle-class, your parents are giving you money, or you’re from the West.
-Your website can never work for me.
+“Your advice is great if you are middle-class, your parents give you money, or you’re from the West.
+Your website could never work for me.
 I’m too poor to travel.
 This advice is only for privileged people.”

 And it’s not just travel.

 When it comes to travel, people think what’s holding them back is money.
-They imagine they can’t travel because, unlike me, they can’t tap the Bank of Mom and Dad, are burdened by their debt, and simply assume I’m just lucky and special.
+They imagine they can’t travel because, unlike me, they can’t tap the Bank of Mom and Dad, are burdened by their debt, or aren’t as lucky or special.

-People with this mindset remind me of Bob, who dismissed this website a few years ago because he didn’t believe I could travel the world without parental help.
-People like Bob shoot the messenger because it allows them to ignore the message and keep their worldview unchallenged.
+People with this mindset remind me of cynics like Bob.
+A few years ago, Bob dismissed the advice on my website because he didn’t believe I could travel the world without parental help.

 By believing that everyone else is special, unique, or rich, they put up a psychological barrier that lets them ignore all the reasons why travel is possible.